Community NewsMemories

 A passing competitor yelled out – “You alright Jack?”
 Jack replied “Got a ring spanner?
 Nine-sixteenths SAE?”
 Thinking … followed by the puzzled query: “A ring spanner.
 What the hell do you want that for?”
 “I thought I’d do the brakes while the wheels were up like this.”
 Silence … then everyone started to laugh.

-Screen Shot1 A Trial To RememberGelignite Jack once said that he got the nickname during the 1954 Redex Trial as “They christened me ‘Gelignite Jack’ after the big bang in the tin outhouse at Townsville Showground”, he is quoted as saying “Gelignite wouldn’t hurt a flea out in the open.
+Screen Shot1 A Trial to RememberGelignite Jack once said that he got the nickname during the 1954 Redex Trial as “They christened me ‘Gelignite Jack’ after the big bang in the tin outhouse at Townsville Showground”, he is quoted as saying “Gelignite wouldn’t hurt a flea out in the open.
 It’s just the same as a cracker, only louder.

 Jack’s co-driver and navigator at the time were Bill Murray (no relation).
 Bill Murray was a construction and explosives expert.
 The two Murrays took boxes of gelignite on the trial with the intention of clearing any fallen trees or other obstacles blocking the narrow outback roads.
 It was never used or required for this intended purpose.
 The gelignite became Jack’s toy.